Chowdari-Manju/Inventory-Management-Dashboard/README.md

 ## 🎯 Project Objective

 The goal of this project is to transform inventory data into meaningful business insights that can support better stock management and decision-making.

+## 👤 Author
+Chowdary Manju

+Aspiring Data Analyst passionate about Excel, Power BI, SQL, and Business Intelligence.

+📌 Feel free to explore this project and share your feedback!